instead-hub/instead/doc/stead3-en.md

 So that's where the documentation ends.
 But maybe starts the most interesting -- your story!

-I made the first version INSTEAD in 2009.
-At that moment, I never would do not think that my toy (and the engine) will survive so much changes.
-Now, as I write this epilogue, on the court in 2017 and text adventures still exist.
+I made the first version of INSTEAD in 2009.
+At that time, I never thought that my toy (and the engine) would have survived so many changes.
+Text adventures still exist as I write this epilogue in 2017.
+Even so, their impact on our culture remains minimal, and well-written adventures are far and few between.
-However, their impact on the culture is still minimal.
-And good adventure -- still very little.

-In my opinion, text and graphic games have huge potential.
-They are not such interactive, they do not take your life for forever unsatisfied desire, not force you to sit for days for the monitor in frustration or unhealthy nervousness...
-They can take the best from the world of literature and computer games.
-That genre the greater part of the non-profit -- even a plus.
+Games featuring a mixture of text and graphics have huge potential in my opinion.
+Though they are less interractive, they are also less demanding of the player.
+Enjoying a text adventure will not consume days of your life spent in front of the monitor suffering frustration or unhealthy anxiety as your desires are left unsatisfied.
+Textual games borrow from the best that the two worlds of liturature and computer gaming have to offer.
+As a bonus, the greater part of games in this genre can be enjoyed without cost.

-History INSTEAD, in my opinion, good proof of this.
-It released many games that can safely be called great!
+The history of INSTEAD is, in my opinion, proof of this claim.
+Many games have been released for INSTEAD which can safely be called great!
 Their authors may retire, but they created works are already living their lives, reflected in the consciousness of people, who play them or remember.
 Let the "circulation" of these games is not so great but what I saw completely "justified" all efforts spent on engine.
 I know it's time well spent.
 So I found a power, and made the engine even better, releasing STEAD3.
 I hope he and like you.

 So if you've read this far, I can only wish you to add your first story.
 Creativity -- this is freedom. :)